Skip to main content

 How Summary Administration Works

-“Summary Administration” is a type of probate proceeding in Nevada that exists as an alternative to the full probate proceeding known as a “General Administration.”
-It’s intended to help modest sized estates avoid some of the cost and delay of general administration.
+“Summary Administration” is a type of probate proceeding in Reno that exists as an alternative to the full probate proceeding known as a “General Administration.”
+It’s intended to help modest-sized estates avoid some of the costs and delays of general administration.
 Summary Administration is available only to probate estates that have less than $300,000 of assets (when added together).
 Keep in mind that you are allowed to subtract any mortgages and liens when determining the value of the estate.

 Summary Administration vs. General Administration

-Although the summary administration in Nevada is meant to provide a quicker and cheaper alternative to full probate, the benefits are unfortunately quite minor.
+Although the summary administration in Reno is meant to provide a quicker and cheaper alternative to full probate, the benefits are, unfortunately, quite minor.
 Many of the same rules and requirements of general administration also apply to the summary administration.
 This means that the two proceedings are very similar.
 The two big exceptions are the notice requirements and the period for filing creditor claims, discussed below.

 Notice Requirements